jldbc/gutenberg/README.md

 # gutenberg
-A Context Based Recommender using Project Gutenbergs entire database of books
+A Content Based Recommender using Project Gutenbergs entire database of books

 Team:
 Aniket Saoji